Your first algo program

 Section titled “What algo generated”The generated C++ is ordinary contest-style code:

-#include <bits/stdc++.h>using namespace std;typedef long long ll;int main() { cin.tie(nullptr)->sync_with_stdio(false); int a, b; cin >> a >> b; cout << (a + b); cout << "\n"; return 0;}The compiler is not hiding a VM or custom runtime here.
-You can inspect the output, debug it, and reason about what it will do at submission time.
+#include <bits/stdc++.h>using namespace std;typedef long long ll;int main() { cin.tie(nullptr)->sync_with_stdio(false); int a, b; cin >> a >> b; cout << (a + b); cout << "\n"; return 0;}There is no VM or hidden runtime.
+You can inspect the output and reason about what it will do when you submit it.

 What the source means